sparkfun/SparkFun_GNSSDO/docs/hardware_overview.md

 ## :septentrio: mosaic-T
 The heart of our product is of course the mosaic-T GNSS module from Septentrio.
 It is a _very_ sophisticated chip with multiple interfaces: UARTS, USB and Ethernet.
-The `GPIO1` and `GPIO2` pins are available as 0.1" test points should you need access to them.
+On GNSSDO, the `GPIO1` and `GPIO2` pins are available as 0.1" test points should you need access to them.
+On GNSSDO+, GP1 and GP2 are available on the 10-way screw cage connector.

 <figure markdown>
 [![mosaic-T](./assets/img/hookup_guide/T.png){ width="400" }](./assets/img/hookup_guide/T.png "Click to enlarge")